adamkempenich/ecoplugs/README.md

 # ECOPlugs

 Communicate with ECOPlugs/Wion Woods WiFi-connected outlets.
-Read the state of any plug(s) and turn them on/off.
+Read the state of plugs and turn them on/off.

 # Installation